wh1ter0seunm4skedX/ShiftEase/README.md

-# ShiftEase 🌟 - Event Shift Management Tool
+Event Shift Management Tool

 ## Project Overview

-**ShiftEase** is an upcoming web application designed to serve as a comprehensive management tool for event managers and employees. 🎉 The primary goal of this project is to streamline the scheduling and tracking of shifts, enhancing communication and efficiency during events. 📅✨
+This upcoming web application is designed to serve as a comprehensive management tool for event managers and employees. 🎉 The primary goal of this project is to streamline the scheduling and tracking of shifts, enhancing communication and efficiency during events. 📅✨

 ### Current Status 🚧